 4. Name your file correctly

-Writing your file name accurately is important because it makes your file identifiable for hiring managers and shows you’ve paid attention to details.
+Choosing an appropriate file name is important because it makes your file identifiable for hiring managers and shows you’ve paid attention to details.

-Use your full name and the job title separated by dashes or underscores to name your federal cover letter:
+Use your full name and the job title separated by dashes or underscores to name your federal cover letter, like this:

 Robert-Wu-Budget-Analyst-Cover-Letter.pdf